north-road/slyr/docs/src/user_guide/limitations.md

 ## Converting Geodatabases to Geopackages

+While the OGC GeoPackage standard supports field domains, it does not support Subtypes.

-SLYR will convert field domains but will not convert subtypes.
-If the domain is under a subtype, it cannot be converted.
+- Standalone field domains will be converted.
+- Subtypes are not converted during conversions.
+- Field domains assigned specifically at the Subtype level will also fail to convert.

 ## Graduated renderer